 Updates on September 18, 2019: Here's what I've found after three months using this service

-This review based on my own first-hand experience with VeeroTech.
+This review of VeeroTech SSD Micro is based on my first hand experience with them.
 I know VeeroTech from /r/web hosting subreddit.
 It’s listed as one of their friends along with NixiHost, IWF Hosting, and KnownHost.

 Before using their service, I used Namecheap for both hosting and domain registrant.
 I know it against the best practice to always separate them on different parties.

 At first glance, VeeroTech SSD Micro is much faster.
 But this makes sense since it’s more expensive than the Namecheap hosting service.

 Yet, I used the Namecheap $9/year hosting plan, which does not exist anymore now.
 Now, Namecheap shared hosting plan started on $2.88/month which is only $1 cheaper than Veerotech.

 And I also experience at least one downtime in a month with Namecheap in the last few months with them.
 I don’t blame them since it was the traffic to the site that started to grow.

 Before choosing VeeroTech as the next host for my blog, I had tried Netlify service and convert my blog to a static site powered with the Netlify CMS.
 The performance was really good and it’s free.
 But, it’s very difficult to update or even expand the blog when it’s set up as a static site even with Netlify CMS in place.

 Getting started with VeeroTech – with coupon code

 I decided to give a try on their SSD Micro for $3.95/month.
 It’s only $1 more expensive than Namecheap Stellar.
 Yet, it’s already powered by SSD, which theoretically can write and read data much faster than the non-SSD storage like HDD (Note: SSD stands for Solid-state drive – which is much faster than HDD storage)